PhilippFeO/earth-observation/satellite_imagery/README.md

 - [WIP] [make_rgb.py](./make_rgb.py): Combines the red, green and blue bands to an RGB file.

 ## Produced images
+### NDVI
-The NDVI, data was collected on 2023-07-29, the greener, the more vegetation:
+The NDVI, data was collected on 2023-07-29, the greener, the more (healthy) vegetation:
 ![](./USGS/image_working_dir/ndvi_2022-07-18/out/legend_cmap_ndvi.png)
 (`matplotlib`'s scaling of the image is lower than the original file.
 I don't know why and how to zoom/scale it.)
 Output of [evaluate_index.py](./evaluate_index.py) with `threshold = .75`: